-FIRST CLAIM FOR RELIEF On Behalf of Physician Plaintiffs (Equal Protection Clause Violation)
+FIRST CLAIM FOR RELIEF On Behalf of Plaintiff-Physicians (Federal Equal Protection Clause Violation)

-- 223. Physician plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 222 above. - 224.
-Under the Fourteenth Amendment to the U.S. Constitution, no state shall "deny to any person within its jurisdiction the equal protection of the laws." - 225.
-Iowa's certificate-of-need program irrationally treats surgery facilities owned by existing medical providers differently from materially indistinguishable facilities proposed by medical entrepreneurs, and therefore violates the Constitution's equal-protection guarantee. - 226.
-For instance, the only difference in Plaintiff Fox Eye Surgery's facility between now and when it was allowed to operate (from 1998 to 2003) is the identity of the facility's licensee. - 227.
-Indeed, a surgery center will be permitted to operate just four miles away from Plaintiff Fox Eye Surgery's proposed Cedar Rapids facility for no other reason than that the center is owned by an existing institutional health facility. - 228.
-If plaintiffs Dr. Birchansky and Fox Eye Surgery affiliated with an existing provider to run their current facility, as they did between 1998 and 2003 they would be allowed to operate immediately without a certificate of need. - 229.
-If physician plaintiffs built new facilities for less than \$1.5 million, and then affiliated with a provider in the same county who already has a certificate of need, they would be permitted to operate immediately without a certificate of need.
+- 193. Plaintiff-physicians reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 193 above. - 194.
+Under the Fourteenth Amendment to the U.S. Constitution, no state shall "deny to any person within its jurisdiction the equal protection of the laws."

-- 230. If physician plaintiffs were to purchase a facility from an existing provider and continue the services offered at that facility, they would be allowed to operate without a certificate of need. - 231.
-The only reason physician plaintiffs cannot build new facilities or reopen existing facilities without obtaining a certificate of need is because they are new market entrants, who would compete with existing businesses, and therefore do not already have a certificate of need. - 232.
-Already existing outpatient surgery centers may construct and open an unlimited number of new facilities in the same county without obtaining certificates of need. - 233.
-There is no rational reason to subject physician plaintiffs' proposed surgery centers to a certificate-of-need requirement when other facilities-including similarly situated hospitals and other institutions offering similar outpatient surgeries-are exempt. - 234.
-There is no rational basis for exempting existing medical providers who spend less than \$1.5 million in capital expenditures per year to build new facilities from the state's certificate-of-need requirement that would otherwise apply to medical entrepreneurs offering new services. - 235.
-The application of the certificate-of-need requirement to services like those proposed by physician plaintiffs does not advance any conceivable legitimate state interest. - 236.
-The only purpose behind Iowa's certificate-of-need program is to protect established Iowa healthcare facilities from economic competition.
-This is not a legitimate state interest. - 237.
-Iowa's nakedly protectionist certificate-of-need program harms consumers and deprives medical patients of their rights to choose their own qualified medical provider. - 238.
-Physician plaintiffs have been and continue to be harmed by enforcement of
+- 195. Iowa's certificate-of-need program irrationally treats surgery facilities owned by existing medical providers differently from materially indistinguishable facilities proposed by medical entrepreneurs, and therefore violates the Constitution's equal-protection guarantee. - 196.
+The only difference in Plaintiff Fox Eye Surgery's facility between now and when it was allowed to operate between 1998 and 2003 is the identity of the facility's licensee. - 197.
+Indeed, a surgery center will be permitted to operate just four miles away from Plaintiff Fox Eye Surgery's proposed facility for no other reason than that the center is owned by an existing institutional health facility. - 198.
+There is no rational reason to subject plaintiff-physicians' proposed surgery centers to a certificate-of-need requirement when other facilities-including similarly situated hospitals and other institutions offering similar outpatient cataract surgeries-are or will be exempt. - 199.
+There is no rational basis for exempting existing medical providers, who spend less than \$1.5 million in capital expenditures per year to build new facilities, from the state's certificate-of-need requirement that would otherwise apply to medical entrepreneurs offering new services. - 200.
+The application of the certificate-of-need requirement to services like those proposed by plaintiff-physicians does not advance any conceivable legitimate state interest. - 201.
+The real purpose behind Iowa's certificate-of-need program is to protect established Iowa healthcare facilities from economic competition.
+This is not a legitimate state interest. - 202.
+Iowa's nakedly protectionist certificate-of-need program harms consumers and deprives medical patients of their rights to choose their own qualified medical provider.

-Iowa's certificate-of-need program.
+203. Plaintiff-physicians have been and continue to be harmed by enforcement of Iowa's certificate-of-need program.

-SECOND CLAIM FOR RELIEF On Behalf of Physician Plaintiffs (Substantive Due Process Violation)
+SECOND CLAIM FOR RELIEF On Behalf of Plaintiff-Physicians (Federal Substantive Due Process Violation)

-- 239. Plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 238 above. - 240.
-The Due Process Clause of the Fourteenth Amendment protects people's right to earn a living in the occupation of their choice, subject only to reasonable government regulation. - 241.
-Iowa's certificate-of-need program violates the right to earn a living because it does not advance any conceivable legitimate government purpose. - 242.
-There is no evidence that Iowa's certificate-of-need requirement advances a legitimate government interest. - 243.
-The only purpose behind Iowa's certificate-of-need program is to protect established Iowa healthcare facilities from economic competition. - 244.
-Economic protectionism is not a legitimate state interest under the Fourteenth Amendment. - 245.
-Iowa's nakedly protectionist certificate-of-need program harms consumers and deprives medical patients of their rights to choose their own qualified medical provider. - 246.
-Physician plaintiffs have been and continue to be harmed by enforcement of Iowa's certificate-of-need requirement for outpatient surgery centers.
+- 204. Plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 204 above. - 205.
+The Due Process Clause of the Fourteenth Amendment protects people's right to earn a living in the occupation of their choice, subject only to reasonable government regulation. - 206.
+Iowa's certificate-of-need program violates the right to earn a living because it does not advance any conceivable legitimate government purpose. - 207.
+The real purpose behind Iowa's certificate-of-need program is to protect established Iowa healthcare facilities from economic competition. - 208.
+Economic protectionism is not a legitimate state interest under the Fourteenth Amendment. - 209.
+Iowa's nakedly protectionist certificate-of-need program harms consumers and deprives medical patients of their rights to choose their own qualified medical provider. - 210.
+Plaintiff-physicians have been and continue to be harmed by enforcement of Iowa's certificate-of-need requirement for outpatient surgery centers.

-THIRD CLAIM FOR RELIEF On Behalf of Physician Plaintiffs (Privileges or Immunities Violation)
+THIRD CLAIM FOR RELIEF On Behalf of Plaintiff-Physicians (Federal Privileges or Immunities Violation)

-247. Plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 246 above.
+211. Plaintiffs reallege and incorporate by reference each and every allegation set forth in $\P$ ¶ 1 through 211 above.